 I am a creative living in London with my husband and three children.
 My widowed 81 year old mother also lives with me.
 We have two pet tortoises – Oreo and Jupiter.
 We now think Oreo is male and Jupiter is female, which meant we’ve had to separate them recently!

-Photography, interiors, content creating and blogging constitute my day-to-day.
+Photography, interiors, content creating for various brands and blogging constitute my day-to-day.
 As a photographer I have authored a book on wedding photography and have photographed about 500 weddings, portraits and events over a decade.

 Interiors-wise, I have designed other people’s spaces, created content for numerous brands and have been on The Great Interior Design Challenge on BBC2.
 I run my own business from home whilst working around my kids, my day job and running my household.